mk-fg/fgtk/README.rst

 non-utf-8 encodings (where \\n byte can mean something else), and won't strip any weird non-ascii utf-8 spaces.

+Has -d/--slashes-to-dots option to copy paths as dotted prefixes, with same caveats as above.

 .. _xclip: https://github.com/astrand/xclip